 Interviews

-Punknews editor Em Moore caught up with Chris to reflect on four years of SPI, talk about what goes into getting music ready to release, discuss the importance of building community, and so much more.
+Punknews editor Em Moore caught up with Megan to talk about the album, the connection between visual art and music, expanding to a trio, joy as an act of resistance, and so much more.
 Read the interview below!

-This interview between Em Moore and Chris Reeves took place over Zoom on October 22, 2024.
-What follows is a transcription of their conversation and has been lightly edited for length and clarity.
-Photo Credit: Carly Reeves
+This interview between Em Moore and Megan March took place over Zoom on September 3, 2025.
+What follows is a transcription of their conversation that has been lightly edited for length and clarity.

 Read more